 Add the mustard seeds and when they start to pop, add the mixture from the blender and then add three quarters of the beetroot pieces.

-Gently simmer for about 10-20 minutes, stirring once or twice until the sauce is thick.
+Gently simmer for about 10-20 minutes, stirring once or twice or until the sauce is thick.

 Then, add the rest of the beetroot pieces and warm through for about a minute.
 Serve sprinkled with coriander and coconut chips or desiccated coconut on top.
 This curry is lovely on its own with basmati rice or with other curries including meat and fish.